The Algerian War Archives in France Will Be Opened.

 Macron also criticized “inexcusable crimes” committed by police commanded by a former Nazi collaborator during a 1961 crackdown against Algerian pro-independence rallies in Paris, during which dozens of demonstrators were slain and their bodies thrown into the Seine River.

-A report commissioned by the president earlier this year called for an Algerian conflict truth committee.

-Macron, on the other hand, has ruled out an official apology, fearing that doing so would give his far-right opponents ammo in next year’s presidential race.

-Despite his efforts at reconciliation, Macron’s words about the current government, as published by Le Monde, have sparked one of the greatest diplomatic crises in years with Algeria.
+The decision to open the data was hailed as “very positive” by Karim Amellal, a scholar selected by Macron as ambassador to the Mediterranean region.

+“Historians have made a solid case for the declassification of national security papers.
+We are unable to do so.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.